Karina LeBlanc | General Manager and President of Thorns FC Operations

-LeBlanc is responsible for the overall management of the technical soccer operations of the club, reporting directly to owner and CEO Merritt Paulson.
-She serves as the central leader for Thorns FC on all soccer aspects while also having an integral voice on key business decisions related to the club, helping to create, cultivate and manage the culture of Thorns FC.
+Karina LeBlanc is responsible for the overall management of the technical soccer operations of Thorns FC.
+She serves as the central leader for the club on all soccer aspects while also having an integral voice on key business decisions related to the club, helping to create, cultivate and manage the culture of Thorns FC.

-Since 2018, LeBlanc has been the Head of Women’s Football for Concacaf, overseeing the efforts of 41 confederations across North America, Central America and the Caribbean Islands to strengthen and grow the women’s game.
-In her position, LeBlanc has focused on developing women’s soccer throughout the region by increasing opportunities for women in soccer across multiple areas including through grassroots and competitions platforms, development and coaching initiatives, and administration.
+Prior to joining the club ahead of the 2022 season, LeBlanc served as the the Head of Women’s Football for Concacaf since 2018, overseeing the efforts of 41 confederations across North America, Central America and the Caribbean Islands to strengthen and grow the women’s game.
+In her position, LeBlanc focused on developing women’s soccer throughout the region by increasing opportunities for women in soccer across multiple areas including through grassroots and competitions platforms, development and coaching initiatives, and administration.
 She launched the Women’s Football strategy in 2019 and was a key part and voice of the Concacaf’s new women’s ecosystem.

 A stalwart in the global soccer community and throughout Canada, she founded the Karina LeBlanc Foundation in 2018, seeking to empower young girls and women.
 Donations to her foundation provides young women with scholarships in her community as well as grants that provide girls with the opportunity to attend camps to enhance their skills in sports and other activities.
 In 2013, she became the first female professional soccer player to be appointed a UNICEF Canada Ambassador and is also an Honorary Captain of the Royal Canadian Navy.
 She has also worked with the FIFA Women’s Leadership Program, while serving as a motivational speaker and on-air personality across various television networks.